duck-repo/C-Stuff/README.md

-Personal repo for C stuff.
+Personal repo.
 For purpose of learning C